munckymagik/x86-assembly-tutorial/README.md

 The word _stack_ here refers to the data structure where you _push_ and _pop_ values on and off the top.
 You only ever operate on the value on the top of the stack.

 The base-pointer (BP) and the stack-pointer (SP) are two registers dedicated to managing the stack.
-They shows that the concept of having a _stack_ is not just a software issue, but an idea actually baked into the CPU hardware architecture.
+Their existence shows that the concept of having a _stack_ is not just a software issue, but an idea actually baked into the CPU hardware architecture.

 BP holds the memory address relative to which our function will look up stack data it has access to.
 We will see an example of this shortly.

 SP holds the memory address of the top of the stack.
-It is used to quickly find the next free memory when we need to push something data onto the stack.
+It is used to quickly find the next free memory when we need to push some data onto the stack.

 The area of memory between the addresses in SP and BP contains all stack data local to the currently executing function.